dhis2/design-system/atoms/inputfield.md

 ![](../images/input-sizes.png)

-All input types, except for multi-line, are available in Regular and Dense sizes.
+All input types are available in Regular and Dense sizes.
 Regular sizes are best for applications with plenty of space and few controls, or in forms.
 Dense sizes work well in data-heavy, complex layouts, especially when using an input as a filter or search field as part of another component.

 ### Disabled